 The couple married on April 11, 2009, in Switzerland.
 Vavrinec's family had immigrated to Switzerland when she was just two years old.
 Like his grand slam twins, Federer was born in Switzerland.

 The Federers, who have homes in Switzerland and Dubai (UAE) are a philanthropic family:

 - 2003 — Founded the Roger Federer Foundation to promote sports and help disadvantaged people.

-- 2005 — Federer donated a championship racquet for auction benefiting Hurricane Katrina survivors.
+- 2005 — Federer donated a championship racquet for an auction benefiting Hurricane Katrina survivors.